schatzlab/appliedgenomics2023/assignments/assignment1/README.md

 }
 ```

 - Question 3.3.
 Using the output from 3.2, plot the kmer frequency spectrum: x-axis is the kmer frequency, and the y-axis is the number of kmers that occur x times.
+Make
-Make sure to plot the y-axis in log space.
+  sure to plot both the x and y-axis in log space.

 - Question 3.4.
 What percent of the genome is unique, e.g. what percent of the kmers occur 1 time.
 What percent of the genome is repetitive (occurs more than 1 time).
 What percent occurs more than 1000 times.